 Polly has been a tournament director for over 30 years.
 She holds the title of USCF Senior Tournament Director and frequently works at national championship events.
 Polly is the Chief Tournament Director for our NSCF and Hunter chess tournaments.

-Mike McDermott is a former student of Grandmaster, and seven-time US Champion, Samuel Reshevsky.
-Mike has attained the rank of Candidate Master in the USCF.
-A full-time chess instructor for the NSCF, Mike’s students include a National Scholastic Champion.
-He loves to entertain his students with stories of his games against famous chess personalities, especially his loss against Bobby Fischer, and his simultaneous exhibitions draws against two other former World Champions, Gary Kasparov and Boris Spassky.
+Mike McDermott is a Candidate Master and a former student of 7-time US Champion, GM Samuel Reshevsky.
+An instructor for the NSCF since its inception, Mike loves to entertain his students with stories of his games against famous chess personalities, especially his loss against Bobby Fischer, and his draws in simultaneous exhibitions against two other former World Champions, Gary Kasparov and Boris Spassky.

 A retired Physical Education teacher, Mike makes good use of his experience during the NSCF Summer Chess Program, when he serves as both a chess coach and recreation coordinator.